dltxio/token.registry/README.md

 ```

-The create a PR.
-Once our validators merge your PR, it will be automagically added to the registry contract!
+Then create a pull request.
+Once our validators merge your pull request, it will be automagically added to the registry contract!